capsseminar/playenv/README.md

 If you have a question, find a bug, or want to thank Taylan Tatli (please do!), please open an [issue on GitHub](https://github.com/TaylanTatli/Halve/issues/new).
 The below information, along with much of the above, is retained from the original build for reference.

+Also, in case you didn't know, this marks the third iteration of this theme in this particular path: from Vangelis to Taylan to myself.
+It's a big part of our lives.
+You know what that means. *Half-Life 3 is confirmed, guys!*

 ## Preview
 ![screenshot of Halve](/images/halve-home-image.png)